rmarable/Ec2InstanceMaker/README.md

 launched within the region in question for that account:

 https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html#EBSEncryption_supported_instances

-  * **Deploy from a custom AMI with an encrypted snapshot.**  Launch a normal EC2 instance with Ec2InstanceMaker.
-Capture a snapshot of this instance, encrypt it, and then use the `--custom_ami` flag to launch the instance with this encrypted snapshot attached.
-Ec2InstanceMaker will support this feature in a future release.

 * Please be advised that EFS encryption in transit is **not** supported for CentOS 6 or Ubuntu 14.04 LTS.